Photo credit: © 2011 David Friedlander

 Through these SLSO friends, my parents hooked me up with my first teacher, Fryderyk Sadowski, an enormous influence on me, and with whom I studied from age 8 until he died when I was 16.
 Again, I was most fortunate to then be introduced to my second teacher, another SLSO violinist, Dana Edson Myers, with whom I studied for another six years, until I moved away for graduate school.
 Dana did wonderful things for my tone, as well as how I approached music.

-In the decades since, I have been enriched by the friendships and musical adventures with people from all the groups with whom I have performed, especially the three groups (HSO, VLOC, and FMMCC) profiled above.
+In the decades since, I have been enriched by the friendships and musical adventures with people from all the groups with whom I have performed, especially the four groups (HSO, VLOC, FMMCC, and NSS) profiled above.